LiurongLin/AMUSE2021_Team_A/README.md

 Use this code to visualise the temperature, luminosity, mass, radius or evolving age of the Sun.

 <h3> visualisation.py </h3>
-Use this code to make a plot of the coordinates of the core and gas particles together with the Earth coordinates.
+Use this code to make a plot of the coordinates of the core and gas particles together with the Earth's coordinates.
 Where the Earth will be visualised with a color corresponding to the evolving time.

 <h3> ae_earth_moon.py </h3>
 This code can be used to plot the semi-major axis and the eccentricity resulting from the ae_t_end={}yr_n={}_z={}.csv file.